-In civil engineering, tests on aggregates are crucial to ensure the quality and suitability of materials used in construction projects.
+In civil engineering, tests on aggregates are critical for verifying the quality and suitability of materials used in construction projects.

 Aggregate is defined as a granular material, typically consisting of sand, gravel, or crushed stone, used in construction as a key ingredient in concrete and bituminous mixes.
 The properties and quality of the aggregate significantly influence the strength, durability, and performance of the final product.